kmaterna/Tutorial_research_skills/Coding_basics/2_Code_theory/readme.md

 ### Configure
-* Configure functions are used to point to the appropriate directories for the computation (both input and output).
-Output directories should be named uniquely to avoid automatically over-writing valuable results.

 * Configure functions are used to set parameters of the computation.
-For example, are you removing outliers, computing slope, etc. Some of these parameters will be flags (0=False, 1=True), and others will be values.
+For example, are you removing outliers (and how large?), computing slope, etc. Some of these parameters will be flags (0=False, 1=True), and others will be values.

+* Configure functions are used to point to input and output directories for the computation, i.e. where the data lives.
+For complicated experiments, output directories should be given unique names to avoid automatically over-writing valuable results.

 * Configure functions are used to set constants.
 What is the domain of the calculation?
 If doing a mathematical model, what is the elastic modulus, etc.?